The West Mesa Murders burial site

 The women in question are Anna Vigil, Felipa Gonzales, Shawntell Waites, Nina Herron, Vanessa Reed, Jillian Ortiz, Martha Jo Lucher, and Anna Peebles.

-When construction encroached on the killer's original site, he may have decided to move further afield.
+They disappeared between 2005 and 2006, which is just after the killer seemingly abandoned his original burial site.
+When construction encroached on the original site, the killer may have decided to move further afield.

 This raises the possibility that he started burying his victims elsewhere.